MOONLAPSED/morphological-source-code/README.md

 In other words:

-    The universe doesn’t conserve energy globally — not because the laws are broken, but because they don’t apply the same way everywhere.
+    The universe doesn’t conserve energy globally not because the laws are broken, but because they don’t apply the same way everywhere.

----

-We assume pressure supports a star against collapse — but if the system isn’t truly thermodynamic, like a sparse gas cloud, then maybe pressure isn’t even applicable.
-Furthermore, we assume dark energy is a kind of negative pressure causing expansion; but if pressure only makes sense in bounded or well-defined systems, then are we misinterpreting cosmic acceleration?
-Are we projecting lab-scale thermodynamics onto the cosmos?

-    The standard model of stellar structure  assumes hydrostatic equilibrium : pressure from within balances gravity from without.
-    But pressure  as defined in classical thermodynamics comes from particle collisions in a coherent medium , often in equilibrium , with boundaries or at least continuity .
-    If a gas cloud is too diffuse , or partially ionized , or influenced more by electromagnetic forces than thermal ones , then:

-        Is there even a meaningful pressure to speak of?

-The Standard View (Dark Energy as Negative Pressure):

-In General Relativity , the Friedmann equations  describe cosmic expansion using an equation of state:
-P=wρc2

-Where:

-    P = pressure
-    ρ = energy density
-    w = equation of state parameter
-    For dark energy, w≈−1

-That means:

-    Negative pressure → accelerated expansion

-But here’s the thing:

-    Pressure was never meant to apply to the void of expanding spacetime.

-It was developed for contained gases , fluids , well-defined thermodynamic systems .

-Now we’re applying it to the entire universe , and calling that negative pressure ?

 ---